• Skip to main content

 1. Head to Bed Early

-Earlier than you think and even before you would expect your kids to be tired.
-I am a huge fan of early bedtimes in general and when a cognitive leap hits, I aim for an even earlier bedtime.
+Earlier than you think and before you would expect your kids to be tired.
+I am a huge fan of early bedtimes, and when a cognitive leap hits, I aim for an even earlier bedtime.

 Studies show that the later kids go to sleep, the longer they take to get to sleep and the earlier they wake, the opposite of what the brain needs during this time.

 Start with increments of 20 minutes.
 If your child usually goes to sleep at 8:30, aim for 8:10.
 Give it a day or so and move to 7:50 and then 7:30.
-For tips on easing the transition to sleep read this.
+Here are some more tips on easing the transition to sleep.

-Research has shown that when children are sleeping, connections in the brain change.
-Some weaken (are trimmed) and some get stronger.
+Research has shown that when children sleep, brain connections change.
+Some weaken (are trimmed), and some get stronger.
 In one night of sleep, connections between the right and left hemispheres can increase as much as 20%.
-What children practice and learn during the day, is solidified at night.
+What children practice and learn during the day is solidified at night.

 2. Eat Healthy Fats

-Whenever my son shows signs of a growth spurt, I up the healthy snacks and healthy fats in his food.
+Whenever my son shows signs of a growth spurt, I increase healthy snacks and healthy fats in his diet.
 We often think our kids get plenty of fat– but are they getting the kind of healthy fats the brain is hungry for?

-The research on diet and brain is all over the place and I am not a nutritionist.
-But, several studies point to the importance of Omega 3s, antioxidants to protect the brain from self-generating free radicals, and iron.
-Of course, there are other studies that do not show the same effects.
+Walnuts are a significant source of the plant-based omega-3 fatty acid alpha-linolenic acid (ALA).
+Several studies highlight the importance of omega-3s, antioxidants that protect the brain from self-generating free radicals, and iron.
+Of course, other studies do not show the same effects.

 3. Turn on the Music

-I think that the pattern and tempo of music can calm the disorganization of the brain during these times.
+The pattern and tempo of music can calm the disorganization of the brain during these times.
 Of course, you don’t want to overdo it — but when your cranky child can’t handle sitting at dinner — turn on some tunes to distract their brain.
-Something low-key, but interesting, that can capture their attention.
+Something low-key but interesting that can capture their attention.
 Here is my playlist for toddlers.

 This is also an awesome way to wake up your child if they are super cranky in the morning.
 Create a playlist with a few of their favorite songs from movies.

-If all else fails, have a family dance party, a surefire way to reduce stress and get good endorphins flowing for the whole family.
+If all else fails, have a family dance party.
+It’s a surefire way to reduce stress and get the whole family’s endorphins flowing.

 4. Go Outside

-Being outside calms the mind, enhances learning and creativity, boosts mood, and can even increase kindness.
+Being outside calms the mind enhances learning and creativity, boosts mood, and even increases kindness.
 It is my instant fix for a bad day.

-When kids are learning new skills a lot of time is spent concentrating.
+When kids are learning new skills, they spend a lot of time concentrating.
 The perfect break from that kind of intense thinking is bog motor movement.
-Running around, a walk on a trail, letting off steam at the playground — anything that gets them moving in a green space will help dispel their crankiness.
+Running around, walking on a trail, letting off steam at the playground—anything that gets them moving in a green space will help dispel their crankiness.

-There is also evidence that exercise stimulates brain growth, exactly how is still being researched, but there is pretty convincing evidence that outdoor exercise boosts children’s executive function.
+There is also evidence that exercise stimulates brain growth and that outdoor exercise boosts children’s executive function.

-Executive functions like reasoning, planning, decision-making — are housed in the prefrontal cortex, which is developing across childhood.
-So, getting outside may have multiple benefits both directly and indirectly (lowers stress) on the developing brain.
+Executive functions like reasoning, planning, and decision-making are housed in the prefrontal cortex, which develops throughout childhood.
+Getting outside may have multiple benefits by directly stimulating the brain and indirectly lowering stress on the developing brain.

 5. Engage the Mind: Books, Games, & Sensory Activities

-When they are babies it is easy to see what they need to have time practicing — crawling, standing, walking, vowel cooing, and so on.
-With older kids, the skill they are working on may not be as clear.
-But there are a few activities that will enhance many different kinds of skills.
+When our kids are babies, it is easy to see what they need to have to practice– crawling, standing, walking, vowel cooing, and so on.
+The skills older kids are working on may not be as clear.
+However, there are a few activities that will enhance many different kinds of skills.

-Some of the best activities that will calm a busy, active mind are sensory activities.
-During leaps, I might make a big batch of play dough or slime.
+Sensory activities are the best to calm a busy, active mind.
+I might make a big batch of play dough or slime during leaps.
 Or gather some toys we don’t usually play with outside and take them in the sandbox.
-Activities that keep the hands busy, help soothe the over-active mind during big growth spurts.
+Activities that keep the hands busy help soothe the over-active mind during big growth spurts.

-I pile up a bunch of books from the library near the breakfast table and around the house.
+I pile up many books from the library near the breakfast table and around the house.
 These also help occupy growing minds.

 6. Give Lots of Extra Hugs

-Research shows hugs stimulate pressure receptors in our skin which leads to a cascade effect in the body resulting in a relaxed state.
-According to Dr. Tiffany Field, the pressure receptors stimulate the vagal system (e.g., state of relaxation), which in turn signals the brain to release oxytocin (the bonding hormone, e.g., the warm-fuzzies).
+Research shows that hugs stimulate pressure receptors in our skin, leading to a cascade effect in the body, resulting in a relaxed state.
+According to Dr. Tiffany Field, the pressure receptors stimulate the vagal system (e.g., state of relaxation), which signals the brain to release oxytocin (the bonding hormone, e.g., the warm-fuzzies).

 “Like diet and exercise, you need a steady, daily dose of hugging.” – Dr. Tiffany Field